 What makes a Trade Secret from other forms of Intellectual Property?

 Trade secrets have a much wider scope than patents, trademarks or copyrights.
 For instance, patents require that the invention be novel, industrially applicable and nonobvious.
 In addition, it should be open to public disclosure and needs to strictly fall within the framework of patentable subject matter.
 Lastly, patent protection is only granted for a duration of 20 years.
 Likewise trademarks only protect a printed word or an image representing a product or service while copyright protects only the manner of expression and not the content or idea.
 Also, the protection is limited in nature.

 Trade secrets, on the other hand, do not mandate such requirements.
-The primary purpose of a trade secret being protected is its utility-therefore a trade mark should have some utility.
-The most important criteria of a trade secret is that both the content and the expression should remain a secret.
+The primary purpose of a trade secret being protected is its utility-therefore a trademark should have some utility.
+The most important criteria of a trade secret are that both the content and the expression should remain a secret.

 The next post will deal with the pros and cons of having a trade secret and Indian position on protection of trade secrets.